mseemann/k8s-leader-election/README.md

 # How to run the poc

-* build a docker container that conatins the spring boot app **mvn spring-boot:build-image**
+* build a docker container that contains the spring boot app **mvn spring-boot:build-image**

 * start a kubernetes cluster locally - for example you may use docker for desktop and start kubernetes